-These documents describe how the Bank's credit strategy is to be implemented through the establishment of detailed lending criteria for, respectively, the Corporate market Division and the Retail market Division.
-The responsibility for the drawing up and maintenance of credit policy rests with the Group CEO.
+These documents describe how the Bank's credit strategy is to be implemented through the establishment of detailed lending criteria for the Corporate and the Retail.
+The responsibility for developing and maintaining the credit policy rests with the Group CEO.